pverrecchia/OpenDAW/README.md

 The scheduler script has a finite lifetime which is the amount of time it scan ahead.
 There is a recursive component to the lookahead scheduler which allows more than one instance of the script to exist at one time.
 By staggering multiple instances of the scheduler in time, the scheduling system is robust enough to playbck samples seamlessly with multiple concurrent Javascript threads.
-More information about the starting point of our scheduler can be found <a href = "http://www.html5rocks.com/en/tutorials/audio/scheduling/" target = "blank">here</a>.
+More information about the design of the scheduler can be found <a href = "http://www.html5rocks.com/en/tutorials/audio/scheduling/" target = "blank">here</a>.
 </p>

 <p>
-audio bus/effects. describe audio bus, built in nodes, and larger networks.
+The API has built-in nodes for audio effects such as filtering and compression.
+Additionally, effects such as delay and reverb can be constructed by connecting multiple nodes together.
+The compression effect has controls for threshold level, compression ratio and attack time.
+For the filter node; cutoff frequency, resonance and filter type (low-pass, high-pass, band-pass, etc.) are controllable.
+The filter and compression effects in OpenDAW were made simply using these nodes.
+The reverb and delay effects are also based on nodes built in to the API but require some extra work to implement wet/dry signal mixing, delay feedback gain or multiple reverb impulse response selection.
+We have begun to experiment with modulation-based effects using the oscillator node to create an LFO.
+A tremolo effect is currently in development.
+Tracks are designed to have their own audio bus which allows for unique effect chains on every track.
+The processed track signals are merged at the master volume node before continuing to the destination node.
 </p>

 <p>